micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-4-rashi_en.md

 <b>The one You usually send</b> [בְּיַד תִּשְׁלָח means:] “Through the one You usually send,” namely, Aharon.
 An alternate explanation: “Through someone else whom you will wish to send, for I am not destined to bring them into the land, nor to be their redeemer in the future — you have many messengers.”

 ### passuk 14
-<b>[Hachem] displayed anger.</b> Rabbi Yehoshua ben Korcho says: Wherever anger [of God] is mentioned in the Torah, an impression (i.e., some punishment) is mentioned, but, in this case no impression is mentioned, and we do not find any punishment as a result of that anger!
-Rabbi Yosi responded to him: In this case, too, an impression is mentioned: "הֲלֹא אַהֲרֹן אָחִיךָ הַלֵּוִי" “For he was destined to be a Levite and not a <i>Kohen</i> (priest) and I had planned that the priesthood would descend from you.
-But now this will not be so, but, rather, he will be a <i>Kohen</i> and you a Levite.”
-As it is said: “And the descendants of Moshe, the man of God will be attributed to the Tribe of Levi.”
+<b>[Adonoy] displayed anger.</b> Rabbi Yehoshua ben Korcho says: Wherever anger [of God] is mentioned in the Torah, an impression (i.e., some punishment) is mentioned, but, in this case no impression is mentioned, and we do not find any punishment as a result of that anger!
+Rabbi Yosi responded to him: In this case, too, an impression is mentioned: "הֲלֹא אַהֲרֹן אָחִיךָ הַלֵּוִי" “For he was destined to be a Levite and not a <i>kohein</i> (priest) and I had planned that the priesthood would descend from you.
+But now this will not be so, but, rather, he will be a <i>kohein</i> and you a Levite.”
+As it is said: “And the descendants of Moshe, the man of God will be attributed to the Tribe of Leivi.”
 <b>Behold he is setting out to meet you —</b> when you set out to go to Egypt.
 <b>And when he sees you he will rejoice in his heart.</b> “It is not as you think that he will resent you for your having reached a high position.”
 As a result of this, Aharon merited the adornment of the <i>choshen</i> which is placed over the heart.